Robust Path-following for Keplerian Orbits: Problem Statement

-We will derive our control laws in the radial-transverse-normal frame (RTN), which is a frame similar to the Frenet-Serret.
-In fact, a transposition between both frames can be obtained by a simply rotation around their normal axis.
-The RTN is a right-handed coordinate system in which the radial, transverse and normal components are defined accordingly to the particle's kinematics.
-The radial component is defined in the direction of the position vector $\vec{r}$, the normal component is perpendicular to the osculating plane in the direction of the specific angular momentum $\vec{h}$, and, finally, the transverse component completes the right-handed frame.
-Their versors are written as function of the particle's kinematics as:
+We will derive our control laws in the radial-transverse-normal frame (RTN), similar to the Frenet-Serret~\cite{bishop1975there}.
+A transposition between RTN and Frenet-Serret can be obtained by a simple rotation around their normal axis.
+The RTN is a right-handed coordinate system in which the radial, transverse, and normal components are defined based on the particle's kinematics.
+The radial component is in the direction of the position vector $\vec{r}$, the normal component is perpendicular to the osculating plane in the direction of the specific angular momentum $\vec{h}$, and the transverse component completes the right-handed frame.
+All of them defined in an inertial frame.
+Their unit vectors are expressed as functions of the particle's kinematics: